dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 Since the aggregations and calculations displayed are calculated in the device, the implementation of analytics is limited compared to web.
 In summary the compatible and supported objects and features are:

 - Well-formed analytic objects (series, categories, filters)
+- Use of relative periods (Fix periods are not supported)
 - User has view access
 - Limitations for Pivot Tables
   - Number of header lines: 1 or 2 (*New 2.3*)